caitlinhaaf/rnspotify-docs/SOFTWARE_README.md

 ### IDEs (Integrated Development Environments

 * As always, we preach an unopinionated, agnostic environment as much as possible, so it doesn't really matter what IDE you wish to use.
-However, we will focus upon two for now.
+However, we can utilize these.
+Note though that we are *not* going to talk about IDE specifics.
+There is an assumption that you know how to use the IDE you and up working with.
+Yes, there may be plugins, extensions, features that will help facilitate workflow, but really you want to focus upon the code.

 - [Microsoft Visual Studio Code](https://code.visualstudio.com/)
 - [Jetbrains Webstorm](https://www.jetbrains.com/webstorm/)